hypnot0ad/TA-arubanetworks/TA-arubanetworks/README.md

 Features:
 - Sourcetypes and Indexes have been defined
-- Field extractions for Error Subsystem and Error Number
+- Field extractions for Error Subsystem, Error Numbera and Error Severity

 To Do list:
 - Field extraction to extract the error message.